MileHacker Logo

 • Hostel dorm beds, like at the Grand Canyon International Hostel, yield savings.

-• Going camping in the Coconino National Forest (developed or dispersed) is a budget lodging choice.
+• Going staying in a tent in the Coconino National Forest (developed or dispersed) is a budget lodging choice.

-• Motels along historic Route 66 often have reduced rates.
+• Motels along historic Route 66 often have lower rates.

 • Consider house-sitting or couch-surfing options for free accommodation.